JMagic-Learner/ProReadMe-Gen/Develop/README.md

-## ProReadMe-Gen
+## tEST
 undefined

 ## Description
-        Hello, my name is Jason Ma.
-This application is called ProReadMe-Gen.
+        Hello, my name is jaosn.
+This application is called tEST.

-       I need to complete this homework assignment for class
+       TEST

-       It autogenerates a Professional Readme
+       TETS

-       Step by Step trial and Error
+       TEST

 ## Table of Contents
 If your README is long, add a table of contents to make it easy for users to find what they need.